Russia says it will "drastically reduce" military activity near Kyiv as talks with Ukraine make headway

 It wasn't clear to what extent Russia's military would reduce its artillery barrage against Kyiv's suburbs and the decimated city of Chernihiv, close to the Russian border, but it was the first time Moscow had given any indication that it would reduce the intensity of its "special military operation" since it began on February 24.

+Russia's defense ministry has said it will now focus its efforts on eastern Ukraine to ensure the "independence" of two breakaway regions held by Moscow-backed separatist fighters.

-Turkey's Foreign Minister Mevlut Cavusoglu touted the first round of Russia-Ukraine talks in his country as bringing "the most meaningful progress" to date toward ending the war.
+Turkey's Foreign Minister Mevlut Cavusoglu said the round of Russia-Ukraine talks in his country had brought "the most meaningful progress" to date toward ending the war, but his American counterpart, Secretary of State Antony Blinken, was more cautious.

+"I would leave it to our Ukrainian partners to characterize whether there is any genuine progress and whether Russia is engaging meaningfully," Blinken told reporters on Tuesday.
+"What I can say is this: There is what Russia says, and there is what Russia does.
+We're focused on the latter.
+And what Russia is doing is the continued brutalization of Ukraine and its people.
+And that continues as we speak."

 While Russia's defense ministry pinned the change in tactics to the peace talks, a former Ukrainian ambassador told BBC News that, in his view, it was down to Russia being forced to accept realities on the ground.